 Suitable for: It’s particularly useful for any young person learning how to play an instrument from note, but adults who are finally following through on that resolution to play an instrument will also find it handy.

 See also: Notes! – Learn to Read Music (iOS).

 (iPad/iPhone: €12.99, Android: ¤9.99, developed by Second Wind Apps)

 A visually stunning and musically enchanting app that broke down the barriers between sound, science, the natural world and art.
 Developed by the Icelandic star Björk in collaboration with artists, designers, scientists, writers, instrument makers and software developers, it’s an exploration of the universe and how it works through music and art.
 It’s not necessarily just for Björk fans; you’ll learn something too.
 So good it’s now a part of the New York Museum of Modern Art.

-Suitable for: all ages.
+all ages.
 Most people will find something of interest on this app.